-A GOOD deal has lately been said about behaving as "an officer and a gentleman," and home service, under the promotion by purchase system, does not seem conducive to that sort of behaviour which at least befits a gentleman.
+A good deal has lately been said about behaving as "an officer and a gentleman," and home service, under the promotion by purchase system, does not seem conducive to that sort of behaviour which at least befits a gentleman.
 Now, here is another instance, not of barrack life, but of ball-room life, in which the officer and gentleman does not shine.
 The officer was Cornet Brown, of the 4th Dragoons, an infantine gentleman of two-and-twenty.
 There was a ball at Brighton lately, and Mr. Charles Brown bethought him that he should do well to be there.
 But he could not find in his heart to go like a gentleman, so he went like one of those persons who are denounced by Father Mathew and Mr. John Gough -he went drunk.
-His first act was to insist on entering through the ladies' cloak-room, where he bullied the waiting woman-a highly gentlemanly proceeding.
+His first act was to insist on ---ne went drunk.
+His first act was to insist on entering through the ladies' cloak-room, where he bullied the waiting woman---a highly gentlemanly proceeding.
 What he next did we are not informed, but when Mr. George White, chief officer of police, opportunely entered on the scene, he found Mr. Charles Brown "kicking up a row," as Bombastes would say.
+Mr. White requested Mr. Brown not to use improper language: the unruly member of Mr. would say.
 Mr. White requested Mr. Brown not to use improper language; the unruly member of Mr. Brown resisted; Mr. White gently tried to lead him off.
-"Immediately," says Mr. White, sententiously, "he struck me a violent blow, which I returned by knocking him down."
-Brown, still violent, had to be knocked down again, and probably would have been knocked down no end of times had not two other "officers and gentlemen" sallied from the ball-room and protected their friend.
+"Immediately," says Mr. White, sententionsly, "he struck me a violent blow, which I returned by knocking him down."
+Brown, still violent, had to be knocked down again, and probably would have been knocked down no end of times had not two other "officers and gentlemen" sallied from the hallother "officers and gentlemen" sallied from the ball-room and protected their friend.
 White, however, called in assistance, and carried off the young man.
 The next morning he came before the magistrates; White would not be vindictive, which was very proper, especially as he had the best of the engagement, and the cornet was let off with a fine of 51.- a lesson much more effective plus the knocking down, than it would have been without the knocking down.
 In future Mr. Brown, who seems a gallant youth, will no doubt behave "like an officer and a gentleman."

 Another officer and gentleman has distinguished himself in an analogous military style, and has been fined 5l. by the Rochester magistrates.
 The offender, in this instance, is Ensign Stroner, of the Royal Engineers; and his offence is that he amused himself one evening in beating a woman who was walking on a road near Chatham.
 The woman was of a light character; she and the ensign had some conversation, and quarrelled; she threw stones, he beat her with his fist.
-Why only 51.?
+Why only 5%?